jhylin/Portfolio-projects/Rare_diseases_drugs_Rstudio.md

 disease drug developments (by counts, which might include duplicates such as different formulations under the same trade names and so on, I’ve decided to include them all for now).
-It showed United States had the highest counts of 966, which were followed by Ireland (16), United Kingdom (13) and also other countries that followed.
+It showed United States had the highest counts of 966, which were followed by Ireland (16), then United Kingdom (13) and also other countries.

 ``` r
 ggplot(data = df1) +